dune73/test-4/tutorial-8/README.md

 Since we have removed the runtime rule exclusion for 921180 HTTP Parameter Pollution, the rule ID 921180 is free again.
 We re-use it for this SQLi rule exclusion.

-That's it already for the 2nd tuning round: We cleaned out all the scores above 50.
+That's it for the 2nd tuning round: We cleaned out all the scores above 50.
 Time to reduce the anomaly threshold to 50, let it rest a bit and then examine the logs for the third batch.

 ### Step 6: The third batch of rule exclusions